tiborhajszan/project_robofriends/README.md

 # RoboFriends

-RoboFriends is a simple web application created during [The Complete Web Developer in 2025: Zero to Mastery](https://zerotomastery.io/courses/coding-bootcamp/) course.
+RoboFriends is a simple web application that I created by following [The Complete Web Developer in 2025: Zero to Mastery](https://zerotomastery.io/courses/coding-bootcamp/) course.
 It is built using React and modern web technologies to ensure a smooth and responsive user experience.

-You can reach the web application here: [RoboFriends](https://tiborhajszan.github.io/project_robofriends/)
+You can reach my web application here: [RoboFriends](https://tiborhajszan.github.io/project_robofriends/)

+For comparison, you can check out the original RoboFriends project by ZtM here: [Project GitHub](https://github.com/aneagoie/robofriends-latest)

 ## Features